OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### Ad hoc alignment adjustments

-Automated alignment is preceded by ad hoc 'adjustments' that address known issues that are beyond the capabilities of the automated process to fix.
-These often reflect either errors or missing information in source taxonomies, discovered through the failure of automated alignment, and confirmed manually via the primary literature.
+A set of _ad hoc_ 'adjustments' address known issues that are beyond the capabilities of the automated process to address.
+These often reflect either errors or missing information in source taxonomies, discovered through the failure of automated alignment, and confirmed manually via the literature.
 Although each individual adjustment is ad hoc, i.e. not the result of automation, the adjustments are recorded in a file that can be run as a script.
 Following are some examples of adjustments.